apache/flink-web/docs/content/posts/2023-02-27-release-kubernetes-operator-1.4.0.md

 Until now the operator only integrated with the Flink Kubernetes HA mechanism for last-state and other types of application upgrades.
 1.4.0 adds support for the Zookeeper HA storage as well.

-While Zookeper is a slightly older solution, many users are still using it for HA metadata even in the Kubernetes world.
+While Zookeeper is a slightly older solution, many users are still using it for HA metadata even in the Kubernetes world.

 ## Release Resources
 The source artifacts and helm chart are available on the Downloads page of the Flink website.
 You can easily try out the new features shipped in the official 1.4.0 release by adding the Helm chart to your own local registry: